RParedesPalacios/GILA/docs/index.md

 #### Using GILA

-As mentioned GILA is a command line tool:
+GILA is a command line tool:

 ~~~shell
 python3 gila.py